 Fair value is determined by an independent valuation or by management using recognised valuation techniques.
-An independent valuar is engaged to provide a valuation if management does not have sufficient expertise to perform the valuation.
+An independent valuer is engaged to provide a valuation if management does not have sufficient expertise to perform the valuation.
 Where the assets are of a specialised nature and do not have observable market values in their existing use, optimised depreciated replacement cost is used as the basis of the valuation.
 Where there is an observable market, an income based approach is used.

-Property, plant and equipment was last revalued at 31 March 2016.
-At the end of the current reporting period, the Group made an assessment of whether the carrying amounts differ materially from fair value.
+Land and buildings were revalued at 31 March 2018 by Savills (NZ) Limited (31 March 2016 by Telfer Young (Canterbury) Limited).
+Civil assets were last revalued at 31 March 2016 by Opus International Consultants Limited.
+For those assets not revalued at 31 March 2018, at the end of the current reporting period, the Group made an assessment of whether the carrying amounts differ materially from fair value.
 This assessment considered changes in significant inputs since the last revaluation, movements in the capital goods price index and changes in valuations of investment property as an indicator of property, plant and equipment.
-At 31 March 2017, the assessment is that there is no material change in the fair value of property plant and equipment.
+At 31 March 2018, the assessment is that there is no material change in the fair value of assets not revalued at 31 March 2018.
 The major inputs and assumptions that form the basis of determining fair value and the relevant relationship of the inputs requiring judgement are outlined below.